davidweatherstone/Data-Analyst-Portfolio/weatherline.md

 * Average wind speed (MPH)
 * Wind direction

+The time of day for each summit is recorded for some seasons it is not included for all.
+The Fell top assessors generally begin their walk by mid morning and reach the summit between 12:00 and 14:00.

 ## Queries
 Using SQL I am hoping to find the answers to the following questions:
 * When does a typical season start and end?